gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.TowerExt.md

 ## TowerExt.GetUnityDisplayNode(this Tower) Method

-(Cross-Game compatible) Return the UnityDisplayNode for this Tower.
+Return the UnityDisplayNode for this Tower.
 Is apart of DisplayNode.
 Needed to modify sprites

 ```csharp
 public static Assets.Scripts.Unity.Display.UnityDisplayNode GetUnityDisplayNode(this Assets.Scripts.Simulation.Towers.Tower tower);